jayesh233/VSD_Physical_Design_work_shop_1/README.md

 ![100](https://user-images.githubusercontent.com/80053020/110307828-60bbd580-8025-11eb-9514-c1f10a5d1e46.png)

 The cmos transistor circuit along with its Euler path for the pmos and nmos part respectively.
 The Pmos is dual network of the Nmos network or vice versa.
-Dual network is a property where the series component is represented as parallel components and parallel components as series.
+Dual network is a property where the series component is represented as parallel components and parallel components as series this is the duelity property in logic gates (OR and AND).
 The Euler path is used for reduncing wire congestion of the circuit.

 ![spice_prelayout_code](https://user-images.githubusercontent.com/80053020/110307202-a88e2d00-8024-11eb-8b3f-cae3005e85d4.png)

 A prelayout Spcie netlist for the 12 transitor cmos circuit.
+The transistor models from M1 to M12 represents each transistors, the next four parameters are the drain, gate, source, body terminal connection nodes.
+The next parameter is the type of mos either pmos or nmos and its width (W) and length (L).

 ![spice_prelayout](https://user-images.githubusercontent.com/80053020/110310339-6f57bc00-8028-11eb-9c31-0702f1585b78.png)